-If successfull, the above command will return a new line.
-More information on how to use spamassassin, visit wiki.
+If successful, the above command will return a new line.
+For more information on how to use SpamAssassin, visit wiki.

 10. Audit Server Regularly

 Security is not a one-time thing.
-You should audit server security time-to-time to make sure everything is working as expected.
-Most of the time, users forget to auto-start important services on system reboot so when the server restarts, security tools do not start at all.
-So make sure fail2ban, spamassassin, and other security tools start on system boot.
+It would be best if you audited server security from time to time to make sure everything is working as expected.
+Most of the time, users forget to auto-start important services on system reboot, so when the server restarts, security tools do not start at all.
+So make sure fail2ban, SpamAssassin, and other security tools start on system boot.

-Monitor server storage, memory usage, and system logs manually.
-If server runs out of memory, database server will crash.
+Monitor server storage, memory usage, and system log manually.
+If the server runs out of memory, the database server will crash.
 So always keep an eye on system resources.